ialish/password-checker/README.md

 # Password Checker

-This password checker is a secure way to check if the password has ever been hacked.
+This script is checking in a secure way if a password has ever been hacked.

 ### Module needed
 *requests*<br>